SovereignCloudStack/cluster-stacks/docs/providers/openstack/quickstart.md

 ```bash
 GOBIN=/tmp go install github.com/drone/envsubst/v2/cmd/envsubst@latest
 ```
+Note: On typical Linux distros, you will have a binary `/usr/bin/envsubst` from the gettext package that does *not* work.

 Get the latest CSO release version and apply CSO manifests to the management cluster.